amber-lang/amber-docs/docs/nightly-alpha/advanced_syntax/type_system.md

 ### Automatic Overloading

-When you define functions with different type signatures, Amber creates separate variants:
+When you define functions with different type signatures, Amber alert about a redeclaration error:

 ```ab
 fun format(value: Int): Text {